Travel to Ile-Alatau National Park

 Tell us about your dream adventure.
 Our travel specialists respond within 24 hours with a personalised itinerary.

-Stories from Ile-Alatau National Park
+A Closer Look at Ile-Alatau National Park

 The Park on Almaty's Doorstep